 Tips for Deciding on your Major

-Selecting a major for your bachelor’s degree can be a difficult decision.
-In fact, many adult students who go back to school are not sure what they should study.
-It is important to take your time selecting a major so you can consider your personal goals, your educational goals, and your career goals.
+Finding the right major for your bachelor’s degree can be a challenging decision.
+In fact, many adult students who go back to school are not sure what they should study, often asking, "What degree is right for me?"
+It is important to take your time choosing a major so you can consider your personal goals, your educational goals, and your career goals.

 CCU’s College of Adult and Graduate Studies allows undecided students to begin a bachelor’s degree program as an “undeclared major”.
 This way, you can start your degree by taking general education courses that are required for all students seeking a bachelor’s degree at CCU.